Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Experiments

 \section{Experiments}

+We integrate QCoRM with DDQN and TD3 by adding a dedicated replay buffer that stores valuable experiences corresponding to the transitions between different RM states.
+After each episode, these stored transitions are replayed to train the network using the same update procedure as above.

 Our implementation builds on the code by~\citet{icarte2022reward} and Stable-Baselines3~\citep{raffin2021stable}.
-For our experiments, we use two tabular domains, Delivery (our running example) and Office~\cite{icarte2022reward}, and the continuous-space Water domain~\cite{karpathy2015reinforcejs}.
-We run our experiments on Intel Xeon Gold 6130 CPUs, using a single core and at most $16$ and $32$ GiB of memory for the tabular and continuous domains, respectively.
+For evaluation, we use two tabular domains, Delivery (our running example) and Office~\citep{icarte2022reward}, and two continuous domains, Water~\citep{karpathy2015reinforcejs} and MuJoCo HalfCheetah~\citep{todorov2012mujoco}.
+The agent's initial position is fixed throughout the experiments.
+Experiments are run on Intel Xeon Gold 6130 CPUs, using a single core with 16 GiB of memory for the tabular domains and 32 GiB for the continuous domains.
 Each algorithm run is limited to $10^6$ steps and $40$ hours.
-We report the median performance across $10$ seeds, with the shaded regions on the plots representing the $25$th and $75$th percentiles.
+We report median performance across $10$ seeds, with the shaded regions in plots representing the $25$th and $75$th percentiles.

-In Boolean and agenda RMs, the agent gets a reward of $1$ only after completing the entire task and a reward of $0$ otherwise.
-We choose this reward because supplying nonzero intermediate rewards can affect optimality guarantees of the learned policies~\citep{cui2023reinforcement} For denser reward feedback, potential-based reward shaping can be performed on top while preserving optimality guarantees~\citep{ng1999policy}.
-Finally, we calculate the average reward per step.

-For tabular $Q$-learning, we use the learning rate $\alpha = 10^{-5}$, action-space-exploration parameter $\epsilon = 0.1$, discounting rate $\gamma = 0.9$, and RM-exploration parameter $\xi = 0.1$.
-All $Q$-values are initialised to $1$.
-For DDQN, $\alpha = 10^{-5}$; $\epsilon$ decays linearly from $1$ to $0.1$, decreasing by $0.01$ per episode; $\gamma = 0.9$, soft update coefficient $\tau = 0.1$; the training frequency is $1$, and the gradient step is $1$.
-The neural network has three layers with $512$ hidden units each.
-This neural network size is needed for CRM to learn a single $Q$-function for all RM states.
-The buffer and batch sizes are $50$K and $32$ for QRM.
-They are both scaled up by factors of $|U'|$ and $|U|$ for CoRM and CRM, respectively.
-We choose $\xi = 0.1$ for all domains.
-In tabular domains, subtasks are independent of each other, and hence, we select an episode-length window $\EpiLWind$ of $-1$.
-For the Water domain, we tested the $\EpiLWind$ range from $0$ to $100$ with increments of $10$ and selected $\EpiLWind=80$ for its smoothest convergence.
-All other parameters use the default setting in Stable-Baselines3 or the code by~\citet{icarte2022reward}.